elsei123/BattleshipGame/README.md

 - __Link to Repository:__ Link your Heroku app to the GitHub repository.

 - __Deploy:__ Click on Deploy in the Heroku dashboard to deploy the project.

-### Detailed Deployment Steps

-- __Buildpacks:__ On Heroku, buildpacks are scripts run when the app is deployed.
-Configure the Python buildpack first, followed by NodeJS.

-- __Link to Repository:__ This allows Heroku to monitor changes in the repository and automatically update the app.

-- __Deploy:__ After setting up buildpacks and linking the repository, click Deploy to start the deployment process.
-Heroku will compile the app and make it publicly available.

 ## Credits